 You can’t know everything that goes on in your convenience store.
 As a manager, though, what you don’t know can hurt you.
 This is particularly true when it comes to harassment in the workplace.
 If you have employees or other managers who are creating a hostile work environment, you could be held liable for not stopping it.
 Even if legal liability doesn’t make its way to you, your store will almost certainly be affected by poor morale and increased turnover.
-How you handle harassment reports can make the difference between an incident becoming a crisis.
+When you handle harassment reports correctly, you may be able to stop an isolated incident from becoming a full-blown crisis.

 Your Role in Harassment Reporting